VasudhaMahajan/SearchIt/README.md

-# Geo-tagging of disabled-friendly locations
+# Geotagging of disabled-friendly locations

 An android application to map disabled-friendly locations tailored for deaf, dumb, blind and handicapped people.